Surfing and sunsets — that's what Rincón is all about.

 Food trucks flourish in Rincón, with offerings ranging from South American to vegan food, smoothies, and natural juices.
 Don’t pass by popular spots like Jack's Shack and Carta Buena.

 For breakfast, one of the most popular places is The English Rose, located at the top of a hill where you can enjoy good food and delightful views across the valley and out to the sea.
 Arrive early or make a reservation to secure a spot at this popular establishment.

 Like other coastal towns in Puerto Rico, Rincón has an excellent variety of unique hotels and vacation rentals with spectacular views.

-There are several luxury accommodations, such as the fabulous Horned Dorset Primavera, with its villas and private beachfront pools.
 If you prefer a resort-like location, check out Rincón of the Seas Grand Caribbean Hotel.
 There are also several eco-friendly properties, such as Casa Verde Hotel, and pet-friendly locations such as Serenity Rincón.

 If you’re looking for a hotel with vibrant nightlife, book your stay at Hotel Villa Cofresí and try their famous El Pirata drink, a cocktail consisting of a mix of rums, coconut milk, and cinnamon served inside a fresh coconut.
 The hotel bar is located steps from the beach, where you can catch one of those famous Rincón sunsets.